telerik/fiddler-everywhere-docs/traffic/configure-ios.md

 - Open Fiddler Everywhere on the host machine and go to **Settings > Connections**.

-- In the **Bypass Fiddler for URLS that starts with:** field, add the following endpoints:
+- In the **Bypass Fiddler for URLS that starts with:** field, add the following Apple root domains:

     ```
     *.apple.com, *.itunes.com, *mzstatic.com